 An on-board DMM measures the VCC-INT supply and provides easy visual feedback so you can confirm settings without needing to attach a meter.

 A resistive shunt is provided in the VCC-INT supply, with an optional shunt in the VCC-AUX line.
 The resistive shunt can be measured using a differential probe on 0.1" spacing, using the SMAs, or using the on-board 20dB LNA.
 The LNA makes it easier to measure with standard oscilloscopes that don't measure the very small variations you find in power analysis.

 This board is designed to facilitate all forms of fault injection.
-Resitive and diode protection prevents transients on the VCC-IO of the FPGA from affecting the USB interface chip.
+Resistive and diode protection prevents transients on the VCC-IO of the FPGA from affecting the USB interface chip.
 The USB chip itself provides high-speed FPGA reconfiguration to simplify repetitive fault attacks where you need to reconfigure the FPGA.
-The USB interface can also monitor the INITB pin of the FPGA, which can be used with the continous CRC verification feature to determine when reconfiguration is required.
+The USB interface can also monitor the INITB pin of the FPGA, which can be used with the continuous CRC verification feature to determine when reconfiguration is required.

 The PCB features mounting holes and alignment features for use with an X-Y table (suitable for both EM fault injection and H-Field probes).